 Conclusion

-The article discussed the installation of AWS CLI on Linux and the ways to install the AWS SDK using pip.
-AWS CLI is a command line interface built on top of the AWS APIs.
-It makes it easy to manage and automate the usage of Amazon Web Services directly from your terminal without having to use a browser or third-party applications.
+This guide explained how to install AWS CLI on Linux and use it.
+The AWS CLI is a command line interface built on top of the AWS APIs.
+It makes it easy to manage and automate the use of Amazon Web Services directly from your terminal without using a browser or extra apps.

 2 Comments